gabrielluciano/personal-blog/README.md

 ```
 GET /posts[?title][?tag][?drafts]

-    Returns a page of posts (Security: UNAUTHENTICATED/ADMIN)
+    Returns a page of posts (Security: UNAUTHENTICATED/EDITOR)

     Return status:
         200 (OK)

     Query parameters:
         title - Matches all posts that have the value on its title
         tag - Filter posts of a specific tag
-        drafts - If true returns not published posts (requires admin role).
+        drafts - If true returns not published posts (requires editor role).
 Defaults to false

     Note: Spring Boot Pageable query parameters are also allowed (check spring docs)
 ```